branislavjenco/branislavjenco.github.io/_posts/2024-10-29-modal-interface.md

 ---
 layout: post
-title: Escape key resets mods, and the mind
+title: When a key clears the mind
 ---

 I've been a user of `vim` for many years. `vim` is a modal text editor.
 It uses "modes" that change what the keys on my keyboard do, in order to make writing and editing text more pleasant.
 There's a default one for moving around and typing commands (Normal mode), one for selecting text (Visual mode), one for actually typing (Insert mode), etc. I would define a modal user interface as one where, at any point in time, we find ourselves in some specific "mode" of operation that changes what the available set of inputs do.
 This lets us do more things with a limited number of inputs. [^1]